appium/appium/packages/appium/docs/en/ecosystem/build-plugins.md

 Of course, you can always install it locally as described above as well.

 Anytime you make changes to your plugin code, you'll need to restart the Appium server to make sure it picks up the latest code.
+As with drivers, you can set the `APPIUM_RELOAD_EXTENSIONS` environment variable if you wish Appium to try to re-require your plugin module when a new session starts.

 ## Standard plugin implementation ideas